-There are different school and local authority or Safeguarding Pupils Partnership guidance and policies which detail the school's procedures to address and minimise these concerns including;
+There are different school and local authority or Safeguarding Children Partnership guidance and policies which detail the school's procedures to address and minimise these concerns including;

+- 1. Pupil Behaviour Policy

+- 2. Anti-bullying Policy

-- 1. Pupil Behaviour Policy /Anti-bullying Policy - 2.
-The CIT Child-on-Child Abuse Policy (see Appendix 9) - 3.
-E-safety/Online safety Policy - 4.
-DfE guidance Part 5 of "Keeping Pupils Safe in Education".
+- 3. The CIT Child-on-Child Abuse Policy (see Appendix 9)

+- 4. E-safety/Online safety Policy

+- 5. DfE guidance Part 5 of "Keeping Children Safe in Education".

-All pupils will be encouraged to report to a trusted adult in school all incidents of child-on-child abuse wherever it may have happened and will be taught about alternative ways of doing this both in school and elsewhere e.g. via a worry box or worry monster.
+All children will be encouraged to report to a trusted adult in school all incidents of child-on-child abuse wherever it may have happened and will be taught about alternative ways of doing this both in school and elsewhere e.g. via an online form.
 They will always be taken seriously and never given the impression that they are creating a problem by reporting their concern or made to feel ashamed.
 It is recognised that even where no reports are received, this does not mean that such abuse is not taking place.
 It could just be that it has not been reported.
-Where an incident has occurred or specific risks are identified, the details will be added to a safeguarding or behaviour record for the pupils concerned and a thorough investigation conducted by the DSL, where appropriate.
+Where an incident has occurred or specific risks are identified, the details will be added to a safeguarding or behaviour record for the children concerned and a thorough investigation conducted by the DSL, where appropriate.

 A written risk assessment will be undertaken by the DSL to minimise the risk of further harm and to ensure the safety of all staff and pupils.
-Parents or carers of the pupils involved will be informed as soon as it is appropriate to do so.
-Support plans will be written, and help offered, by different adults in school (to avoid a possible conflict of interest), to the alleged victim, the child or young person accused, and any other pupils involved.
+Parents or carers of the children involved will be informed as soon as it is appropriate to do so.
+Support plans will be written, and help offered, by different adults in school (to avoid a possible conflict of interest), to the alleged victim, the child or young person accused, and any other children involved.